thestubborndev/finance_tracker_server/README.md

 Investment Tracker is a web server that updates crypto/fiat currency exchanges and bank balances in an Airtable Base used to keep track of your finances.
-By navigating to the servers endpoint with a browser, all the updates will be and you will be redirected to the updated Airtable base.
+By navigating to the servers endpoint with a browser, all the updates will be made and you will be redirected to the updated Airtable base.

 ![Investment Tracker Base](https://cloud.githubusercontent.com/assets/2151492/15804151/341e3c32-2ab4-11e6-8c17-15b906048caa.png)